Whole-process people's democracy

-Development of concept
+Development of the term

-The concept of whole-process people's democracy developed in distinct stages.
+The term whole-process people's democracy developed in distinct stages.
+Narratives of a CCP-style "democracy" and democracy in Marxism have evolved in CCP's language since its founding.

 First, the term "whole-process democracy" was used to describe existing governance practices such as Chinese experiments with democratic elements in the legislative process and in local government activities.
 CCP general secretary Xi Jinping first used the term publicly on November 2, 2019, while visiting the Shanghai grassroots consultative center for the National People's Congress (NPC).
-Xi stated, “China’s people’s democracy is a type of whole-process democracy” in which legislation is enacted “after going through procedures and democratic deliberations to ensure that decision-making is sound and democratic."
+Xi stated, "China's people's democracy is a type of whole-process democracy" in which legislation is enacted "after going through procedures and democratic deliberations to ensure that decision-making is sound and democratic."

-Second, whole process democracy was incorporated into Chinese law in March 2021.
+Second, the term "whole process democracy" was incorporated into Chinese law in March 2021.
 The NPC passed the Decision on Amending the Organic Law of the NPC, which incorporated "adherence to whole process democracy."
-The NPC is a relatively weak institution, and viewed whole process democracy as an area where it could make significant contributions.
-As a result the NPC led a national campaign (in which local people's congresses at all levels participated) to promote the principle.
+The NPC viewed whole-process democracy as an area where it could make significant contributions.
+As a result, the NPC led a national campaign (in which local people's congresses at all levels participated) to promote the principle.
 The CCP then incorporated the concept into its ideology, promoting it and explaining it as an improved model of socialist democracy suited for the needs of the 21st century.

-On July 1, 2021, Xi incorporated the word "people's" into the concept during his speech at the 100th Anniversary of the Chinese Communist Party, and coining the concepts' current name: "whole-process people's democracy."
-Xi tied the concept to "common prosperity."
-The addition of "people's" to the concept emphasizes the Maoist practice of the mass line.
+On July 1, 2021, Xi incorporated the word "people's" into the term during his speech at the 100th Anniversary of the Chinese Communist Party, giving the new name: "whole-process people's democracy."
+Xi tied the term to "common prosperity."
+The addition of "people's" to the term emphasizes the Maoist practice of the mass line.